Luc-1577/Doctor-Web/README.md

    DATABASE=your-database-name
    ```

+5. Read the `.md` files to create the database and register the doctors on MySQL.

-5. Run the Flask application:
+6. Run the Flask application:

    ```bash
    python app.py